Selecting the Right Roofing Material for Your Home

 1. What is the most durable roofing material for Australian homes?

-Metal roofing, particularly Colorbond steel, is one of the most durable options, with a lifespan of 40-70 years.
-Slate roofing is even more durable than old can roofing specialists,, lasting over 100 years, but it is much more expensive and requires a reinforced structure.
+When considering the durability of an old roof, metal roofing, particularly Colorbond steel, is one of the most durable options, with a lifespan of 40-70 years.
+Slate roofing is even more durable, lasting over 100 years, but it is much more expensive and requires a reinforced structure.

 2. What roofing material is best for bushfire-prone areas?

 In bushfire-prone areas, non-combustible materials such as metal roofing (Colorbond or Zincalume) or terracotta roof tiles are recommended.
-These roof removal materials comply with AS 3959 standards for bushfire protection.
+These materials comply with AS 3959 standards for bushfire protection and may require regular roof repairs .

 3. How much does it cost to replace a roof in Australia?

-Roof replacement costs vary depending on roof size, the material and house size.
-Metal roofing costs between $50 to $100 per square meter, while concrete or terracotta tiles range from $80 per square metre to $150 per square meter.
-Slate roofing is the most expensive, starting at $200 per square meter.
+Roof replacement costs vary depending on roof size and material.
+Metal roofing costs between $50 to $100 per square metre, while concrete or terracotta tiles range from $80 to $150 per square metre.
+Slate roofing is the most expensive, starting at $200 per square metre.

 4. What is the best roofing material for energy efficiency?

-Concrete tiles, due to their high thermal mass, and the Colorbond roofing steel with reflective coatings are great for improving energy efficiency.
-Lighter-colored roofs also help reflect heat, keeping homes cooler in summer.
+Concrete tiles, due to their high thermal mass, and Colorbond roofing steel with reflective coatings are great for improving energy efficiency per square .
+Lighter-coloured roofs also help reflect heat, keeping homes cooler in summer.

 5. How often should a roof be inspected or maintained?